earthgecko/skyline/docs/_build/html/_sources/running-in-python-virtualenv.txt

 already, this may not suit your setup.

-virtualenv must be >= 15.0.1 due to some recent changes in the pip and setuptools, see *Recent changes in the pip environment* section in `Requirements <requirements.html#recent-changes-in-the-pip-environment>`__ for more details.
+virtualenv must be >= 15.0.1 due to some recent changes in the pip and setuptools, see **Recent changes in the pip environment** section in `Requirements <requirements.html#recent-changes-in-the-pip-environment>`__ for more details.

+This is using your system pip at this point only to install virtualenv.

 .. code-block:: bash